yuntaz0/cse112-2024-fall/lecture_notes.md

 - **p-n junction**: The diode consists of a p-type semiconductor joined with an n-type semiconductor.
 - **Depletion region**: At the junction, electrons and holes combine, creating a depletion region that acts as a barrier to current flow.
 - **Forward bias**: When a positive voltage is applied to the p-side relative to the n-side, the depletion region shrinks, and current flows.
+The positive voltage must be higher than the threshold voltage ($0.7V$), and it takes threshold voltage to conquer the threshold voltage.
 - **Reverse bias**: When a negative voltage is applied to the p-side, the depletion region widens, blocking current flow.

 ### Operation